CosmicMind/domainjs/README.md

 The above example is a user entity type definition.
 It represents an object, in this case a user within our domain.
 The user is defined by the id, name, and age attribute values.
 When working with entities, DomainJS will immediately help within the following areas of concern:

-1. How to validate entities and reliably construct new entity instances?
+1. How to validate entities and reliably conpub struct new entity instances?
 2. How to observe the entity lifecycle?

-#### How to validate entities and reliably construct new entity instances?
+#### How to validate entities and reliably conpub struct new entity instances?

 Let's take a look at the following code example to understand entity validation in DomainJS.